h3abionet/h3agwas/README.md

 * A short video overview of the pipeline can be found at http://www.bioinf.wits.ac.za/gwas/h3agwas.mp4
 * A handout from a lecture can be found at http://www.bioinf.wits.ac.za/gwas/gwas-comp-handout.pdf

-### Restrictions
-This version has been run on real data sets and works.
-However, not all cases have been thoroughly tested.
-In particular
-* it is not robust when X chromosome data is not available
-* the reporting assumes you want to do batch/site analysis.
-If you don't the code works but the report may look a bit odd with some figures repeated.

 ## Outline of documentation
 ### main documentation